gofynd/fdk-client-golang/documentation/PLATFORM.md

-Use this API to get a list of valid android paths required by the Rewards INIT API to validate a fradualent device.
+Use this API to get a list of valid android paths required by the Rewards INIT API to validate a fraudulent device.

 *Success Response:*